ExtremeFLOW/neko/doc/pages/user-guide/statistics-guide.md

 # Postprocessing
 These statistics are only the "raw statistics" in the sense that in general we are not interested in \f$ \langle uu\rangle \f$, but rather say \f$ \langle u'u'\rangle\f$.
 For this we need to postprocess the statistics.

-There is some rudimentary postprocessing to compute the spatial averages of fld files and also to combine the statistics collected from several runs (compute average in time) and also compute both the mean velocity gradient and the Reynolds stresses available ub the contrib scripts.
+There is some rudimentary postprocessing to compute the spatial averages of fld files and also to combine the statistics collected from several runs (compute average in time) and also compute both the mean velocity gradient and the Reynolds stresses available in the contrib scripts.
 By running the contrib scripts without any arguments one gets a hint on their usage, (e.g. by running `./average_fields_in_time` will give the options).

-To further postprocess the statistics it is suggested to look into PyNekTools which introduces convenient functions for prostprocessing, largely based on the PyMech library with the addition of an exapnding set of tools for interpolation, computing derivatives and more advaned functionality.
+To further postprocess the statistics it is suggested to look into PyNekTools which introduces convenient functions for postprocessing, largely based on the PyMech library with the addition of an expanding set of tools for interpolation, computing derivatives and more advanced functionality.
 PyNekTools is entirely parallelized in MPI and can also handle large data sets for postprocessing.